Google Ads: Tips and best practices#

 Data retention recommendations#

-Local data retention: unique by day using Day
+Local data retention: Split fetch into daily extracts using Day

 Overwrite: Date range is Day